osantana/toy/README.md

 The goal of this test is to assert (to some degree) your coding and architectural skills.
 You're given a simple problem so you can focus on showcasing development techniques.
 We encourage you to overengineer the solution a little to show off what you can do - assume you're building a production-ready application that other developers will need to work on and add to over time.

+We accept tests written in PHP, Go, or Python - your choice of language should be one you can demonstrate being comfortable coding in, to maximise your chance of a positive code review.

 You're **allowed and encouraged** to use third party libraries, as long as you put them together yourself **without relying on a framework or microframework** to do it for you.
 An effective developer knows what to build and what to reuse, but also how his/her tools work.
 Be prepared to answer some questions about those libraries, like why you chose them and what other alternatives you're familiar with.

 As this is a code review process, please avoid adding generated code to the project.
 This makes our jobs as reviewers more difficult, as we can't review code you didn't write.
 This means avoiding libraries like _Propel ORM_, which generates thousands of lines of code in stub files.